mieszkosabo/florence-state-machine/README.md

 Its first element is a state that the machine should transition immediately to, and the second element is an effect that should be executed.

-Third, and most importantly, notice how first thing we do is switch _on the state_ and then for each state we switch on the action.
+Third, and most importantly, notice how first thing we do is switch _on the state_ and then for each state we switch on the event.
 This is one of the biggest mind-shifts when coming from Redux, where a state is usually a single object instead of an union, but it's the key of keeping the logic of your system readable and less error-prone.